swup/fragment-plugin/README.md

 ## Example

+The two prime use cases are content filters and detail overlays.

+### Content filter: only update results

-Suppose you have a route `/users/` on your site that renders a list of users.
-A filter UI allows selecting criteria for filtering the user list.
-Selecting a filter ideally won't trigger a full page reload — the only thing that has changed is the list of users itself.
-This is where the Fragment Plugin comes in.
+A website has a page `/users/` that displays a list of users.
+Above the user list, there is a filter UI to choose which users to display.
+Selecting a filter will trigger a normal page visit to the narrowed-down user list, e.g. `/users/filter/x/`.
+The only part that has changed is the list of users, so that's what we'd like to replace and animate instead of the whole content container.
+The Fragment Plugin automates this process of selectively updating page fragments.

 ```html
 <!DOCTYPE html>